Intercoin/ITR/README.md

 	<tr>
 		<td><a href="#minimumsview">minimumsView</a></td>
 		<td>anyone</td>
-		<td>viewing minimums holding in sender during period from now to timestamp</td>
+		<td>viewing minimums holding in address sender during period from now to timestamp</td>
 	</tr>
 	<tr>
 		<td><a href="#automaticlockupadd">automaticLockupAdd</a></td>